jehe79/nedis-doorbell-homeassistant/README.md

 ### Wire
 After some trouble with GPIO's not responding - even on manual triggering I finally got things working.
 It seemed like the the 5th leg of IC #3 (speaker chip) was connected to the main controller (#2) via some filter components - this is where I connected my ESP.

+### Resistor
+When done - I got thinking of common practise on connecting GPIOs and added a 1k resistor on the GPIO wire.
+It's probably not needed since it should be included on the circuit board, but it won't do any harm.

 Thanks to my interest in FPV drones I had a lot of spare connectors where I could make a split cable for the USB power.
 There are no solder points for the power connector so this was the best solution until I knew it worked.